Natural Resources Canada (NRCan) promotes energy-efficient products with three tools:

 Some questions remain the subject of on-going research...this information was taken from Hydro One's EMF position

-your looking to convert from Electricity to Gas?
+So your looking to convert from Electricity to Gas?
 But your just not sure if gas is the way to go?
 In most cases it

-can be Safer (although there is an argument for gas and electricity safety, either way smoke and carbon monoxide
+can be safer (although there is an argument for gas and electricity safety, either way smoke and carbon monoxide

-detectors are required, it's the law!), Eco-Friendly, Less Money to operate and some appliances use Less Parts
+detectors are required, it's the law!), Gas can be Eco-Friendly, Less Money to operate and some appliances use

 Still not sure which way to go Gas or Electricity?
 Then the Residential Energy Calculator may help.
 I found an

-is US Average, input some additional information and you will get a break down comparing to Electricity, Propane, Oil and Wood.
-Make sure
+is US Average, input some additional information and you will get a break down comparing to Natural Gas, Fuel Oil

 Gas and Electricity Providers